 Take a walking tour of Horta

 Island-hopping holidays are our speciality, and one of our most popular trips combines the islands of Sao Miguel, Flores and Faial.
-Faial has a particularly interesting history and we’ll usually include a walking tour of Horta, the capital, in your holiday – it’s a great introduction to the town, its layout and its history.
+Faial has a particularly interesting history and we’ll usually include a walking tour of Horta, the island capital, in your holiday – it’s a great introduction to the town, its layout and its history.

 Walking tour of Horta